chrisjchandler/Cert-Log-Scraper/README.md

 ## Features
 - **Real-Time Monitoring**: Connects to the CertStream API to receive and process certificate updates in real-time.
-- **Domain Matching**: Matches new certificates against zones under our management to detect potential rogue certificates.
+- **Domain Matching**: Matches new certificates against zones to detect potential rogue certificates.
 - **Data Logging**: Captures information such as certificate issuer, validity period, and matching domains, which is then saved to `output.json`.
 - **Automatic Reconnection**: Automatically reconnects to CertStream if the connection drops, ensuring continuous monitoring.